– 20 (r)oct 2018

 Sometimes it’s fun to wax nostalgic.
-You know, for a minute
+You know, for a minute.
+And then there are those times that you want a drill through your temple.

 The early ’70’s was fun and raw to me and I learned everything, then, walking around my city.
 To my young sensibilities the music I heard celebrated what was in my exploratory heart.
 It was only later, when the grim realities of society bumped my innocence out, did I realize that the music that filled my heart as a yoot wasn’t celebratory at all.
 Pfft.
 Truth crept in.